-All concerns should be reported to the Designated Safeguarding Lead or Deputies
+All concerns should be reported to the Designated Safeguarding Lead or their deputy

-See DSCBs safeguarding children procedures; Safeguarding Children and Young People against Radicalisation and Violent Extremism.
+See DDSCP safeguarding children procedures; Safeguarding Children and Young People against Radicalisation and Violent Extremism.

-Appendix 7 Criminal Child Exploitation; county lines
+Appendix 8 Criminal Child Exploitation, including county lines

 Criminal exploitation of children is a geographically widespread form of harm that is a typical feature of county lines criminal activity: drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.
-Key to identifying potential involvement in county lines are missing episodes, when the victim may have been trafficked for the purpose of transporting drugs and a referral to the National Referral Mechanism should be considered.
-Like other forms of abuse and exploitation, county lines exploitation: